Skip to main content

 What this document is

-The filing keeps the public register aligned with what has actually happened inside the company, which supports transparency for shareholders, creditors and anyone carrying out due diligence.
+There is no cap on how many times a company can file an SH06 during its life — it is filed whenever a qualifying cancellation takes place, each on its own form.
+The filing keeps the public register aligned with what has actually happened inside the company, supporting transparency for shareholders, creditors and anyone carrying out due diligence.

 How to use this document